-- Preconfigured and customized settings are saved when you upgrade the device software (provided that the features are available in the new AXIS OS) although this is not guaranteed by Axis Communications AB. - Make sure the device remains connected to the power source throughout the upgrade process. - Make sure the cover is attached during upgrade to avoid installation failure.
+Preconfigured and customized settings are saved when the firmware is upgraded (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.

+Make sure the cover is attached during upgrade to avoid installation failure.